-The most recent fMRI experiments,32 extending beyond Shakespeare, required participants to read in the scanner 16 four-line texts, 8 adapted from poems and 8 prosaic paraphrases as a control, 4 of each type consisting of a fourth line ‘a-ha’ moment of surprise, causing reapparaisal of the lines that preceded.
+The most recent fMRI experiments,32 extending beyond Shakespeare, required participants to read in the scanner 16 four-line texts, 8 adapted from poems and 8 prosaic paraphrases as a control, 4 of each type consisting of a fourth line ‘a-ha’ moment of surprise, causing reappraisal of the lines that preceded.
 It was found that with both poetic and control ‘a-ha’s, there was increased activity in the inferior temporal gyrus (updating meaning) and the hippocampus (consolidating new meaning).
 But with the poetic ‘a-ha’s the left caudate nucleus was additionally activated - as it was with Shakespeare’s functional shift.
-The left caudate nucleus recognizes prediction errors (at top, dorsal) and creates with it an immediate sense of reward (at tail, ventral).
-It is also known to be an activation particularly under-utilized in those suffering from depression.
+The left caudate nucleus recognises prediction errors (at dorsal) and creates with it an immediate sense of reward (at ventral).
+It is also known to be an activation particularly under-utilised in those suffering from depression.
 This finding suggests (i) that a willing ability to update expectancies/thoughts/beliefs on the basis of new evidence is related to a greater awareness of what is poetic and (ii) that increased experience of poetic flexibility in accepting and consolidating fresh meanings, and finding intrinsic reward in so doing, may increase mental well-being.

 The next stages of research will replicate these experiments in terms of eye-tracking, to detect moments of hesitation and back-tracking.
-CRILS’ most recent innovation, under Dr Christophe de Bezenac, is to begin to add a variety of physiological measures of emotion and arousal – wrist-bands measuring heart-beat, temperature and galvanic skin reactions, eye-tracking, pupil dilation, intra-group eye-contact modeled on filmed research into mother-child attachments, papillation.
+CRILS’ most recent innovation, under Dr Christophe de Bezenac, is to begin to add a variety of physiological measures of emotion and arousal – wrist-bands measuring heart-beat, temperature and galvanic skin reactions, eye-tracking, pupil dilation, intra-group eye-contact modelled on filmed research into mother-child attachments, papillation.
 Recognition of the need for such measures was first provoked by the sight of the physical effects on individuals within the reading group on video-recordings, especially at moments of arousal where verbal articulation demonstrably struggles, and re-emphasised in the metaphors of being struck or hit employed at interview.
 Literary reading demands not merely a cerebral understanding but a physical mentality:

 A bolt is shot back somewhere in our breast,